 The home care roller is used in conjunction with the salon treatments once or twice a week.

 The inflammatory reaction of the skin is extremely short and fades quickly within hours of the treatment from a redness to pink which may last 12-24 hours on average.
 The use of healing minerals, hyaluronic acid after procedures and a sunscreen will protect the skin.
 Do not use AHA’s, retinol or acidic active ingredients on the skin.

-The dermaquest post needling kit is best used after a treatment and together with the Home care roller.
+A specific post needling kit is best used after a treatment together with the Home care roller.

 Are there any side effects to Collagen Induction Therapy?

 Since the micro-needle roller does not use any form of thermal heat (unlike IPL and lasers), it’s safe to use on all skin types and colour.
 There is no risk of post-inflammatory hyper-pigmentation.
 There are almost no side-effects, none which have been reported in over 250,000 procedures worldwide.

 Risks of post-op infections?

 Since the tiny pricking channels close within minutes, post-op infections are very unlikely.